kruser/prettier-sql/README.md

 - `sqlCommaPosition`: Controls the position of commas in lists
   - `"end"` (default): Place commas at the end of lines
   - `"start"`: Place commas at the start of new lines

+- `sqlGroupBySingleLine`: Controls formatting of GROUP BY clauses
+  - `false` (default): Break GROUP BY columns into separate lines with aligned commas
+  - `true`: Keep all GROUP BY columns on a single line separated by commas

 ### SQL Files